Butler University is committed to providing reasonable accommodations including excellent and timely interpreter services.

 - Some words, terms and names will need to be fingerspelled.
 Fingerspelling is a way of representing the alphabet on the hand and the interpreter will need to know the correct spelling.
 This can be facilitated by the instructor writing this type of information on the board or visual aid.

 - It is beneficial for the instructor/facilitator to provide handouts, presentation slides, and/or required readings to SDS prior to the first day of class.
 The information will be shared with the interpreter for advanced preparation for the course.
-SDS will also attempt to secure desk copies of textbooks for the student's required courses so that they can also be used by the interpreter for advanced preparation.
+SDS may sometimes secure desk copies of textbooks for the student's required courses so that they can also be used by the interpreter for advanced preparation.